Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Simulation parameters

 \section{Simulation parameters}

-Table~\ref{table:numerical_parameters} summarizes the geometry and numerical parameters used in this study.
-The mirror reflectivity $R$ was derived from the average refractive index $n_\mathrm{r} \approx 3.5$ of the active region.
+Table~\ref{table:simulation_parameters} summarizes the geometry and numerical parameters used in this study.
+The mirror reflectivity $R$ was derived from the average refractive index $n_\mathrm{r} \approx 3.5$ of the cascade period.
 The optical confinement factor $\Gamma$ was calculated by a Helmholtz equation solver.
-The cladding loss was obtained by the Drude model and a mobility model that depends on the carrier concentration~\cite{BorislavInAsGaSbComparison}.
+The waveguide loss was obtained by the Drude model and a mobility model that depends on the carrier concentration~\cite{BorislavInAsGaSbComparison}.